zlabjp/nghttpx-ingress-lb/README.md

 You can create this kind of secret using `kubectl create secret tls` subcommand.

-Referencing this secret in an Ingress will tell the Ingress controller to secure the channel from the client to the loadbalancer using TLS:
+Referencing this secret in an Ingress will tell the Ingress controller to secure the channel from the client to the load balancer using TLS:

 ```yaml
 apiVersion: extensions/v1beta1